alexcharlz/flask-boilerplate/README.md

 # Known Bugs

-- .flaskenv doesn't seen to have any effect whatsoever, hence we still have to export FLASK_APP env.
+- .flaskenv doesn't seem to have any effect whatsoever, hence we still have to export FLASK_APP env.